 Table of Contents

 Imagine seeing that flow of yellowish or brownish rusty water coming from your faucet.
+Or maybe you’re starting to see brownish and reddish rings in your sinks or toilet bowls.
 It doesn’t make a pleasing sight and also doesn’t provide a pleasant odor.
-It’s a major problem and if you are faced with this inconvenience, this is the article for you.
+It’s a major problem for plumbing fixtures and if you are faced with this inconvenience, this is the article for you.

 Rusty water, more than just being an eyesore and a source of unpleasant smell, also doesn’t taste good.
 Although of course, by just the sight and smell, you wouldn’t even bother to give it a taste.